Alpine Motel Apartments fire: Building status

 After the fire, the building was ordered to remain vacant of residents until repair work was conducted.
 While police and fire crews collected evidence from the property, former residents were upset at having to wait months to retrieve their belongings.
 The building was burglarized several times in February 2020, sparking concerns among residents about their items.
 As a result of the fire and subsequent investigation, much of the building was contaminated with asbestos, causing $9,000 worth of clean-up.
 Orozco agreed to pay for the cost of cleaning salvageable property.
 Residents were eventually allowed to retrieve their belongings in June 2020.
 Within two months, Orozco had put the Alpine up for sale, with an asking price of $3.3 million.
 By October 2020, the building had been broken into several times by homeless people, despite repeated efforts to keep it boarded up.

 In August 2021, the Alpine and its parking lot were sold for $1.9 million to a partnership of companies: DLUX Investments, owned by Henderson, Nevada resident John Burnette; Apogee Capital Holdings, based in Las Vegas; and Ambleside Properties, based in Canada.
 In December 2021, plans were announced to modernize the structure as studio apartments under the name DLUX Lofts.
 Burnette's plans included a fire sprinkler system and new flooring, roofing, and windows.
 A façade mural was also planned, as a memorial to the fire victims.
 The renovation project cost $3 million, and included the complete gutting of the building, as well as asbestos removal.
-DLUX Lofts is expected to open in early 2023.
+Renovations were completed by May 2023, and the finished building includes 42 units.